A-adarsh07/Dev-quiz/README.md

 # Dev-quiz
-This quiz contains frontend and general CS questions.
+This quiz app contains frontend and general CS questions.
+This quiz is made by using Html,Css ,javascript and also used some Bootstrap.